johnkerl/miller/docs6b/docs/new-in-miller-6.md

 ## Improved Windows experience

 Stronger support for Windows (with or without MSYS2), with a couple of exceptions.
-See :doc:`miller-on-windows` for more information.
+See [Miller on Windows](miller-on-windows.md) for more information.

-Binaries are reliably available using GitHub Actions: see also :doc:`installation`.
+Binaries are reliably available using GitHub Actions: see also [Installation](installation.md).

 ## In-process support for compressed input